angelsolaorbaiceta/inkfem/preprocess/README.md

 ## Slicing the structure model

 A structure model (`structure.Structure`) can be sliced using the `preprocess.StructureModel` function.
+This function is the only public function this package exports.
-The result is a '
+The result is a `preprocess.Structure`.